Commercial Electrical Maintenance: What Should Be on Your Checklist?

 - Compliance with local electrical codes and insurance requirements

 Without a structured maintenance plan, minor issues can escalate into major failures.
 A loose connection, for example, can generate heat, damage equipment, or even lead to an electrical fire.
-Preventive maintenance allows issues to be addressed before they disrupt business operations or compromise safety.
+Preventive maintenance allows issues to be addressed before they disrupt operations or compromise safety.
+If you want to go even deeper on prevention, our guide to commercial electrical preventive maintenance covers additional inspection points worth reviewing alongside this checklist.

 An effective maintenance checklist covers all major components of a commercial electrical system.
 While the exact requirements may vary depending on building size and usage, the following areas should be reviewed regularly as part of any comprehensive program.